A Legal Recruiting Agency Dedicated to Diversity, Inclusion and Belonging

 - Our President, Raj Nichani, a former BigLaw attorney, began RMN as a dream—to become a premier boutique legal recruiting agency so that we could proactively make a difference in the legal industry.
 He is a former President and current Board member of the Georgia Asian Pacific American Bar Association and a past Board member of the South Asian Bar Association of Georgia.

-- Sr. Legal Recruiter, Waqar Khawaja, graduated from Mercer University Law School in 2011.
+- Managing Director, Waqar Khawaja, graduated from Mercer University Law School in 2011.
 A first generation Pakistani American, Waqar and his friends founded a non-profit sports foundation welcoming to children of all diverse backgrounds to nurture their sports ambitions.

 - Sr. Legal Recruiter, Bonnie Youn, practiced immigration law for nearly two decades before joining RMN.
 Ethnically Korean but born in the Philippines, she is passionate about supporting immigrants and the advancement of minorities in the legal and political fields.
 Like Raj Nichani, she has also served as Past President and Board member of the Georgia Asian Pacific American Bar Association, and has chaired events to bring Asian American Legislative Day to the Georgia Capitol.